globecen/BoatMap/README.md

 ## License

 This project is open-source and licensed under the [License Name].
-For more details, see the [LICENSE.md](LICENSE) file.
+For more details, see the [LICENSE](LICENSE) file.

 ## Contributing